 Internet service providers and technology developers who are developing new broadband services – and senior citizens who may need attention at home – are sensing that Wi-Fi is the next big thing.

-Although Wi-Fi was introduced to consumers more than 20 years ago, Wi-Fi Sensing is a new application for the radio transmission protocol, one empowered by artificial intelligence.
+Although Wi-Fi was introduced to consumers more than 20 years ago, Wi-Fi Sensing is a new application for the radio transmission protocol, and it is powered by artificial intelligence.
+It’s one of technology’s latest health and wellness tools.

 In their transmission, Wi-Fi radio waves can ‘sense’ objects and obstructions, be they static or in motion.
 Like waves of water hitting an object, radio waves are distorted and reflected by the objects they encounter.